 Saturday 12.30pm to 2pm

-Open every day the fridge enables choices throughout the week.
+In non-virus times, the fridge is open every day and enables choices throughout the week.
 Chilled foods, dairy products, salads and sandwiches, vegetables and fruit.
 The Community Fridge enables us to reach more people in need and saves even more food from landfill.
 Through generous funding from Nottingham Building Society, via their Grants for Good Causes, the fridge is now up and running next to the Bunker.
 You can help yourself to whatever is on offer.
 It’s a little pot luck but full of pleasant surprises!
 PAY AS YOU FEEL.

 The passageway has also been brought to life by stunning street art painted by local artist Nathan Murdoch: “It’s wonderful to find that food which could so easily be binned is being put to great use.
 We’re so pleased to have created the artwork, but it was an emotional project, seeing and hearing first-hand the impact Second Helpings has on people’s lives.”